michael-0brien/cryojax/CONTRIBUTING.md

 ## Running tests

 After making changes, make sure that the tests pass.
-In the `cryojax` base directory, run
+In the `cryojax` base directory, install testing dependencies and run

 ```
+python -m pip install -e '.[tests]'
 python -m pytest
 ```

 **If you are using a non-linux OS, the [`pycistem`](https://github.com/jojoelfe/pycistem) testing dependency cannot be installed**.
-In this case, in order to run the tests against [`cisTEM`](https://github.com/timothygrant80/cisTEM), run the testing [workflow](https://github.com/michael-0brien/cryojax/actions/workflows/testing.yml).
+In this case, in order to run the tests against [`cisTEM`](https://github.com/timothygrant80/cisTEM), run the testing [workflow](https://github.com/michael-0brien/cryojax/actions/workflows/ci_build.yml).
 This can be done manually or will happen automatically when a PR is opened.

 ## Building documentation